RedExpertAlliance/katacoda-scenarios/oci-course/oci-vault-and-secrets/step6.md

 `echo -n "{\"secretOCID\":\"${secretOCID}\", \"compartmentOCID\":\"${compartmentId}\", \"region\":\"${REGION}\"}" | fn invoke "lab${LAB_ID}" secret-retriever --content-type application/json`{{execute}}

 This time, a secret really is read from the Vault and its value is included in the function's response.
+Check the *secretContent* property in the function result.

 ## Resources